caktus/guidebook/docs/project-template-testing.md

 Testing Changes
 ---------------

-If you make any change to the project template you\'ll need to test it before submitting a pull request and you\'ll want reviewers of your pull request to be able to test it consistently, as well.
+If you make any change to the project template you'll need to test it before submitting a pull request and you'll want reviewers of your pull request to be able to test it consistently, as well.

-To test changes, you\'ll want to use the `startproject` command to create a new test project based on your current changes.
+To test changes, you'll want to use the `startproject` command to create a new test project based on your current changes.
 Run this from the same directory you have your local copy of hte template.

-    django-admin.py startproject \
+    django-admin.py startproject
-      --template=django-project-template \
+      --template=django-project-template
-      --extension=py,rst,yml \
+      --extension=py,rst,yml
       --name=Makefile,gulpfile.js,package.json
       dpttest